typebert/typebert/README.md

 <img src="TypeBert.svg" width="800" alt="header"/>

-This is the source code for TypeBert.
+This is the source code repository for the ESEC/FSE paper [*Learning Type Annotation: Is Big Data Enough?*](https://www.kevinrjesse.com/pdfs/typebert_esec_fse_.pdf)

 It is derived from Tensorflow model garden.

 ## Docker:
 We have provided a docker image that will have all dependencies install for TypeBert.
 By downloading the image, you can link the directory of with the model